UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 6. Assign the appropriate **Role** to your service principal name.

-7. Log in to your Azure Stack *Subscription* using the SPN account.
+7. Log in to your Azure Stack Hub *Subscription* using the SPN account.

-8. Create a new resource group using the SPN account in Azure Stack.
+8. Create a new resource group using the SPN account in Azure Stack Hub.

-9. Remove the resource group you just created from Azure Stack.
+9. Remove the resource group you just created from Azure Stack Hub.

-### Azure Stack SPN creation code
+### Azure Stack Hub SPN creation code

 <pre><code class="language-PowerShell"># Declare Variables
 $AppName = "<output form="appname" name="result2" style="display: inline;">TestApp</output>"